 The last but not the least important element of the conference were community activities.
 There were some talks by Google Experts on Google Certification, and about building the community by Google Developer Groups organizers.
 In that part of lounge, you could also make jewellery from old computer components or play some games with your friends.
 There was also an Android Things stall, where you could see some applications of it in practice, and dev lounge where you could present your projects to Google developers and get their feedback.
 Sum all these great things up, and you will end up having serious problems with deciding where to spend the two days of the conference.

 We had a great time, and the only objection that we have is that we couldn’t have been in a few places in the same time, because the sessions were definitely worth it!
-However, most of the sessions are now available online on Google Developers’ Youtube channel, so if you want to catch up, you can find them here:
+However, most of the sessions are now available online on Google Developers’ Youtube channel.

 These were two very intensive days full of new knowledge and fun.
 Google did a great job providing valuable technical content as well as engaging community activities.
 All that combined makes us really looking forward to the next edition of GDD conference.
 Maybe we’ll see you there?